 Producing animal protein requires up to 17 times as much land as vegetable protein, up to 26 times as much water, and up to 7 times as much phosphate, a dwindling natural resource1.
 Growing 1 kilogram of beef requires around 10 kilograms of plant food2 and produces emissions nearly 70 times those of 1 kilogram of oats3.
 Yes, 70 times.

-Our plant-based products are designed to give people confidence to move towards more planet friendly eating by eating more whole plants and less animal products.
+Our plant-based breakfasts are designed to give people confidence to move towards more planet friendly eating by eating more whole plants and less animal products.